faithfulco/andreashandelwebsite/myresources/Notes_for_website.md

 * /themes folder should contain the /academic theme/folder with all subfolders.
 Update that to new version as needed.

 # Things to remember
-* Website icon: Save your desktop and mobile icons as square PNG images named icon-32.png (32x32 pixels), icon-192.png (192x192 pixels), and icon-512.png (512x512 pixels) respectively.
-Place them in your root static/img/ folder.
+* Save your icon as a square 512x512 pixel image named icon.png and place the image in your root assets/images/ folder, creating the assets and images folders if they don't already exist. (https://sourcethemes.com/academic/docs/customization/)

 # To work on site